tldr-pages/tldr/pages/common/gdaldem.md

 # gdaldem

-> Tool to analyze and visualize digital elevation models (DEM).
+> Analyze and visualize digital elevation models (DEM).
 > More information: <https://gdal.org/programs/gdaldem>.

 - Compute the hillshade of a DEM: